 Rumours began to circulate that the sisters intended on recording a solo album together, one that would see them return to their earlier acoustic style, but by 1989 Heart were demoing new tracks and accepting submissions from their label.
 Much of the original material that would be included during the sessions for Brigade, their third album for Capitol, had been the result of the band jamming together in the studio, while several songs that had been left over from Bad Animals were also considered.
 Sammy Hagar, Carmassi’s former bandmate from his days with Montrose, would assist with the writing of both Fallen from Grace and album highlight The Night.

-Two tracks that were forced upon them came from Robert John ‘Mutt’ Lange, the acclaimed producer of AC/DC and Def Leppard, who had forged a successful career throughout the 1980s with a slew of successful albums.
+Two tracks that were forced upon them came from Robert John ‘Mutt’ Lange, the acclaimed producer of AC/DC and Def Leppard, who had forged a prolific career throughout the eighties with a slew of successful albums.
 One of the tracks, Wild Child, had already been recorded by Romeo’s Daughter, a British rock group whose eponymous debut had been nurtured by Lange.
 ‘Out of all the covers we had on the first album, we were the most proud of the Heart one,’ confessed singer Leigh Matty to Love-It-Loud in 2010.
 ‘Craig (Joiner; guitarist) and I actually went to see them at Wembley and they opened their set with Wild Child – we couldn’t believe it!’

-The other song, All I Wanna Do is Make Love to You, proved to be another hit for the band, despite the dubious subject matter, in which the protagonist picks up a hitchhiker, has a one night stand in a motel and then leaves before he wakes up.
+The other song, All I Wanna Do Is Make Love to You, proved to be another hit for the band, despite the dubious subject matter, in which the protagonist picks up a hitchhiker, has a one night stand in a motel and then leaves before he wakes up.
 Some time later the narrator crosses paths with the man again, revealing that she now has his child, something her partner was unable to provide.
 Despite Ann’s dislike for the lyrics, the success of the song meant that the band would perform it on every date of their next tour.
 ‘Ann positively hated it,’ claimed Nancy many years later.
 ‘She did sing it and we begrudgingly turned it into a Heart song.
 It ended up being one of our most controversial songs, even getting banned in Ireland and a few other countries.’